A brief history of the Dutch stock exchange

-The Netherlands has been characterized as the ‘first modern economy in the world’ – and with reason.
-Early 17th century, essential elements of the current Western economic model emerged in the Netherlands.
-This also applies to share trading: both the stock exchange and the related idea of financing companies through the exchange are 17th-century Dutch discoveries.
+The Netherlands has been characterized as the “first modern economy in the world”.
+And for good reason.
+In the early 17th century, essential components of today’s Western economic model emerged in the Netherlands.
+This is also true of stock trading: both the stock market and the related idea of financing companies through the stock market are 17th-century Dutch discoveries.

-Since the 17th century, these origins have proven to be an advantage.
-In the digital era of the 21st century, the Netherlands – while only No. 133 in the world in terms of surface size – still ranks among the world leaders in the field of securities, and the Netherlands can pride itself on an extraordinarily rich exchange history.
+Since the 17th century, origins have proven to be a lead.
+In the digital age of the 21st century, the Netherlands – number 133 in the world in terms of surface area – still ranks among the world’s top securities companies and boasts an extraordinarily rich stock market history.

-More than 400 years of Dutch exchange history can be told in different ways.
-This has been done on the basis of particular moments elsewhere on this site.
-Here, we will guide you through it in four major steps.
+Over 400 years of Dutch stock market history can be told in a variety of ways.
+Elsewhere on this site, this has been done on the basis of special moments.
+In this spot, we walk through it in four major steps.

-Why was the Republic of the Seven United Netherlands – then the official name of the Netherlands – the country that became the cradle of the exchange?
-It’s a question that experts have been speculating on to this very day.
-Often, the Calvinist thrift- and reliability-oriented Dutch national character is stressed in this regard.
-The explanation that it had to do with the eternal battle of the Netherlands against water is more striking and distinctive.
-Because of the constant threat of the country being flooded with water, the Dutch have been accustomed to working together and avoiding floods by deploying collective savings for centuries.
-This would then supposedly have provided a perfect breeding ground for the roots of stock market capitalism: one can achieve more by collaborating and spreading risks.
-The fact that the oldest known loan in the world, which still pays interest to this day, is the 1624 bond of a Dutch water board may be called illustrative in this respect.
+Why exactly does the Republiek der Zeven Verenigde Nederlanden (Repubic of the Seven United Provinces), as the Netherlands was officially called at the time, become the cradle of the stock market?
+That is a question that is still being speculated about by experts to this day.
+The Calvinist – focused on frugality and reliability – Dutch national character is often pointed out.
+More striking and distinctive is the statement that it would have to do with Holland’s eternal struggle against the water.
+With the constant threat of the country flooding, the Dutch have been used to working together for centuries and using collective savings to prevent floods.
+This would have provided a perfect breeding ground, the reasoning goes, for what stock market capitalism is in its origins: you achieve more by working together and spreading risks.
+The fact that the oldest known interest-bearing loan in the world is an interest letter from a Dutch water board dating from 1624 may be called indicative in this context.

-Partly thanks to the emergence of exchange trading, the 17th century – the Golden Age – was a period of unprecedented economic prosperity in the Netherlands.
-Soon, however, it also became clear that the Dutch idea of shares had a downside.
-Shortly after the initial public offering of the VOC, a first law regarding share trading was already issued to prevent excrescences in the form of price manipulation and wild speculation.
-Nevertheless, a real stock market crisis did not occur in this initial period, and moments of prosperity predominated in the 17th century.
+The 17th century, the Golden Age, was a period of unprecedented economic prosperity in the Netherlands thanks in part to the rise of stock market trading.
+Quite soon, however, it also becomes clear that the Dutch discovery of the stock has a downside.
+Shortly after the VOC went public, the first regulations were needed to counteract excesses in the form of price manipulation and wild speculation.
+Yet a real stock market crisis in this early period remains absent and moments of prosperity dominate in the 17th century.

 From merchant to banker

-The Golden Age produces great wealth.
-When the Netherlands gradually has to give up its position as the center of world trade in the 18th century, an entirely new role ensued from this: that of financier of the world.
-Many European sovereigns and countries in search of money were keen to use the wealth of the Netherlands, and they placed bonds on the Amsterdam exchange.
-In the process, merchants revealed themselves as bankers to their business acquaintances abroad.
-In 1695, Austria was the first in line.
-Other European countries, such as Spain, Russia, Sweden, France, and England, followed soon after.
-Furthermore, the shares of a few English companies, such as the East India Company and the Bank of England, were listed on the Amsterdam exchange in the same period.
+The Golden Age brings great wealth.
+When the Netherlands gradually had to relinquish its position as the center of world trade in the 18th century, an entirely new role resulted: that of financier of the world.
+Many European monarchs and countries looking for money like to take advantage of the wealth of the Netherlands and place government bonds on the Amsterdam stock exchange.
+In the process, merchants emerged as bankers for their trading relationships abroad.
+Austria was first in line in 1695.
+Other European countries such as Spain, Russia, Sweden, France and England will soon follow.
+Also during this period, the shares of some English companies, such as the East India Company and the Bank of England, come to be listed on the Amsterdam Stock Exchange.

-In a short space of time, Dutch capital penetrated into every corner of Europe, while also making its way to America from the late 18th century onwards.
-The fact that in the 21st century, the Netherlands still ranks among the world leaders when it comes to foreign investments finds its origin here.
+In a short time, Dutch capital penetrated every corner of Europe, while from the end of the 18th century it also found its way to America.
+The fact that in the 21st century the Netherlands is still among the world’s top countries when it comes to foreign investment has its roots here.

 The first stock market crisis

-The great amount of foreign investments makes the Netherlands vulnerable in economic terms.
-In 1720, this led to the first stock market crisis.
-During a short period of time, the Netherlands – following France and England – fell under the spell of private companies which often turned out to be nothing more than ‘wind companies’ later on.
-Because the authorities in Amsterdam took efficient action, the effect of the first crisis in the Netherlands remained limited – unlike in England and France, where it caused enduring economic disruption.
+The many foreign investments make the Netherlands economically vulnerable.
+In 1720, this leads to the first stock market crisis.
+The Netherlands, following the example of France and England, briefly became enthralled with private companies that, in retrospect, often turned out to be nothing more than “wind companies.
+Adequate intervention by the authorities in Amsterdam ensures that the impact of the first crisis in the Netherlands is limited.
+This is in contrast to England and France, where it leads to lasting economic dislocation.

-A second crisis, coming from England around 1773, caused greater damage and resulted in a range of bankruptcies in the financial circles of Amsterdam.
-However, there was also a positive side to this story, as there was a growing realization that it is important to spread risks.
-In 1774, this resulted in a new Dutch world first: the establishment of the first investment fund.
+A second crisis that came over from England around 1773 caused greater damage and resulted in a series of bankruptcies in financial Amsterdam.
+But there is also a positive side to this story.
+Indeed, there is a growing awareness of the importance of spreading risk.
+This leads to a new Dutch world first in 1774: the creation of the first investment fund.

-The downfall of the VOC and the French period (1795-1813) were the prelude to a period of economic downturn in the first half of the 19th century.
-Particularly the trade restrictions in the French period had an impact on securities trading.
-The number of listed funds in Amsterdam dropped and the Netherlands lost its undisputed leadership as a financier of the world.
-When in 1835 the Beurs van Hendrick de Keyser was forced to close its doors after sustained subsidence, the question even arose whether Amsterdam still needed a new exchange building at all.
-Also, discord arose within the Amsterdam securities sector, and a competing second exchange organization was established: The Nieuwe Handel-Societeit (New Trade Society).
+The demise of the VOC and the French Period (1795-1813) set the stage for a period of economic decline in the first half of the 19th century.
+In particular, trading restrictions during the French Period affected the stock market.
+The number of stock market listings in Amsterdam is declining and the Netherlands is losing its undisputed leadership as the world’s financier.
+When Hendrick de Keyser’s Stock Exchange was forced to close its doors in 1835 due to continuing subsidence, the question even arose as to whether Amsterdam still needed a new stock exchange building.
+There is also discord within the Amsterdam stock market and a competing organisation is founded.

-Around 1840, the economic situation was so dire that even a bankruptcy of the Netherlands was imminent.
-The Amsterdam exchange, however, provided a solution.
-By refinancing the huge national debt at a lower interest rate through the exchange, the government managed to escape this fate.
-This way, the foundation was set for a period of economic prosperity from the second half of the 19th century.
+Around 1840, the economic situation at one point is so bad that even a bankruptcy of the Netherlands is threatened.
+But the Amsterdam stock market is bringing relief.
+By refinancing the huge national debt at a lower interest rate through the stock market, the government manages to avoid this.
+This lays the foundation for a period of economic boom, starting in the second half of the 19th century.

 Second Golden Age